SAP/spartacus-docs/_pages/dev/how-to-impex.md

 ### ContentSlotNames

-Step 2 - Each PageTemplates can have multiple content slot names, where we can state a list of valid components for the slot.
+Step 2 - Each PageTemplates can have multiple content slot names which helps with the positioning, where we can state a list of valid components for the slot.
 There exists standard set of slots, such as SiteLogo, HeaderLinks MiniCart and NavigationBar, and a number of specific slots for each template.

 ```